History of Tulsi Gabbard in Timeline

 In 2009, Tulsi Gabbard graduated from Hawaii Pacific University with a Bachelor of Science degree in business administration with a concentration in international business.

-In September 2010, Tulsi Gabbard finished first in the 10-candidate nonpartisan open primary for a seat on the Honolulu City Council.
+In September 2010, Tulsi Gabbard finished first with 26.8% of the vote in the 10-candidate nonpartisan open primary for a seat on the Honolulu City Council.

 In May 2011, Tulsi Gabbard declared her candidacy for the open U.S. House seat for Hawaii's 2nd congressional district.

-In 2011, the U.S. began waging a regime change war in Syria.
+In 2018, Gabbard characterized the U.S. as waging a regime change war in Syria since 2011.

 August 16, 2012: Resigned from Honolulu City Council